How to Remain in the UK if You are a Family Member of an EEA Citizen and Became a Victim of Domestic Violence?

 If you are a family member of an EEA citizen, your rights are generally attached to the rights of your EEA citizen family member.
-In other words, you’ll have a right to remain in the UK for as long as you remain a close family member of an EEA national.
+In other words, you’ll have a right to remain in the UK if you are a close family member of an EEA national.

-However, there are limited circumstances where family members of EEA citizens can remain in the UK even though their relationship with an EEA citizen broke down or the EEA citizen left the UK.
+There are circumstances where family members of EEA citizens can remain in the UK even though their relationship broke down.
+Sometimes they can retain their residence rights even after the EEA citizen left the UK.
 These rights are legally known as ‘retained rights of residence’.

 There are four types of retained rights of residence.
 In this article, I’ll explain the one which you can get if you become a victim of domestic violence.

-Consistent with the Government’s wider commitment to tackling domestic violence or abuse and protecting victims of it, the Secretary of State has recently changed the Immigration Rules.
+The Secretary of State has recently changed the Immigration Rules.
 From 4 June 2020, these changes will mean that any family member within the scope of the EU Settlement Scheme could apply for their retained right of residence.
-The EU Settlement Scheme is a scheme, which allows family members to make an application to remain in the UK after the end of the Brexit transitional period, after 31 December 2020.
+The EU Settlement Scheme allows family members to make an application to remain in the UK after 31 December 2020.

 - The person who claims retained rights of residence (the applicant) is an EEA citizen or a non-EEA citizen; and